JimLynchCodes/single-die-switchboard/sb-randomness/README.md

 solana-keygen new --outfile ~/.single_die_program_keypair.json
 ```

-Then take the Pubkey output from above command and use in the declare_id! macro.
+Then take the Pubkey output from the above command and use in the declare_id! macro.

 ## Deploy to devnet